 All students enrolled in Year 11 are reviewed on a regular basis.
-If the submission of coursework is unsatisfactory (under 75%) the student may be moved to a Pathways pattern of study.
+If the submission of coursework is unsatisfactory, it is expected that the student may move to a Pathways pattern of study.

 Year 12

 Year 12 students enrolling at SDEHS at the end of Term 4 or later are strongly recommended to enrol in a Pathways program unless they have 75% (or more) attendance at their previous school.